presscustomizr/hueman-addons/readme.txt

 == Changelog ==
+= 2.0.4 : December 21st, 2016 =
+* fixed : it was not possible to set static front page and post page layout independently
+* fixed : removed anonymous callback assigned to "hu_hueman_loaded" used to print dev logs
+* fixed : undefined hu_is_customize_preview_frame() function

 = 2.0.3 : December 19th, 2016 =
 * fixed : retro-compatibility with php version 5.3, removed anonymous callback in action hook.